seamplex/fino/README.md

  * There is no need to have a node at the origin, Fino (actually [wasora](https://www.seamplex.com/wasora)) can evaluate functions at any arbitrary point
  * Almost any location in the input file where a numerical value is expected can be replaced by an algebraic expression, including standard functions like `log`, `exp`, `sin`, etc. See [wasora’s reference](https://www.seamplex.com/wasora/reference.html#functions)).
  * If the `MESH_POST` and `PRINT` instructions were not included, there would not be any default output of the execution.
  * The output is 100% controlled by the user, including the precision of the printed results with [`printf` format specifiers](https://en.wikipedia.org/wiki/Printf_format_string).
-Note the eight decimal positions in the evaluation of $\sigma_1$ at the origin, whilst the expected value was 100 MPa (the load is 10$^4$ N and the cross-sectional area is 100 mm²).
+Note the eight decimal positions in the evaluation of $\sigma_1$ at the origin, whilst the expected value was 100 MPa (the load is 10⁴ N and the cross-sectional area is 100 mm²).
+ * The generation of the mesh `tensile-test.msh` is not covered in this example.
+See [`tensile-test.geo`](https://github.com/seamplex/fino/blob/master/examples/tensile-test.geo)
  * The `VTK` output can be post-processed with the free tool [ParaView](http://www.paraview.org/):

 ![Tensile test results obtained by Fino and post-processed by [ParaView](http://www.paraview.org/).](examples/tensile-test.png){.img-fluid}